 Physical, emotional and spiritual wellbeing.
-Is it possible to master your wellness and incorporate the three core components for complete wellness?
+Is it possible to master your own wellness to successfully incorporate these three components?
 It sure is.
 And no you don’t need to become a full time vegan yoga master and move to Bali.

-Physical wellbeing is taking care of our bodies through good nutrition and physical activity and both are critical to keeping your body balanced.
+Physical wellbeing is taking care of our bodies through good nutrition and physical activity.
+Both are critical to keep your body balanced.
 Good nutrition and eating a well-balanced diet will ensure your body has all the nutrients and vitamins it needs to prevent illness.
-Being physically active is just as important and will ensure you have strong bones and muscles, reduce your chance of disease and also provide you with increased energy.
+Being physically active is just as important and will ensure you have strong bones and muscles, reduce your chance of disease and will provide you with increased energy.

-Spiritual wellbeing means different things to many people.
-It’s not about religion or religious beliefs, it’s more about finding inner balance and harmony with the outside world.
+The meaning of spiritual wellbeing often differs between people.
+It’s not necessarily about religion or religious beliefs; it’s more about finding inner balance and harmony with the outside world.
 It enables you to be mindful and provides you with meaning and purpose in your life experiences.
 Practicing spiritual wellbeing will help you build positive inner thoughts and resources.

 6 Tips to Achieve Natural Wellness